SummaryΒΆ

 Each of these service areas are covered by different session and object interfaces.
 The object interfaces describe both the structure of the assessment and follow an assessment management workflow.
 They are:

-is used to take an assessment and review the
+The AssessmentSession is used to take an assessment and review the

 results.
 It captures various ways an assessment can be taken which may